noahgift/cloud-data-analysis-at-scale/topics/continuous-delivery.md

 ![hugo website](https://user-images.githubusercontent.com/58792/72945272-6420ce80-3d49-11ea-9ed1-5661218713cb.png)

 If you edit the markdown file it will render out the changes live.
-This allows for a great development workflow.
+This allows for a an interactive development workflow.